gcrnet/gcrnet.github.io/_tutorials/globus_cli.md

 <a name="login"></a>
 ## Logging in into Globus
-Before you can use the Globus CLI on a given computer, you must log in to Globus.
+Before you can use the Globus CLI on a given computer, you must log in to Globus using the `globus login` command on the computer.